pingcap/docs-tidb-operator/en/v2-vs-v1.md

 #### `TidbDashboard`

-Not supported via the CRD deployment.
-You can use the built-in dashboard or deploy it yourself via deployment.
+Deployment through CRD is not supported.
+You can use the built-in dashboard or deploy it yourself through Deployment.

 ### Features